jonpacker/imbibe/README.md

   data is either the parsed result of the request, or an array of results, or an object mapping the results to the request keys, depending on the value of `url`.

+### `imbibe(serviceUrl)`

+Creates an service consumer using `serviceUrl` as the root.
+The returned function is just like `imbibe`, but the `url` argument only has to be a path relative to `serviceUrl`, rather than an absolute url.

+* `serviceUrl` the service root url.
+For example, `'http://localhost:6023'`.
+If you add a trailing slash, remember that all of the paths you use on the resulting function should not have a leading slash.